-Northgate Primary School considers that Relationships and Sex Education (RSE) is an integral part of the Personal, Social, Health (PSHE) Education curriculum.
-We also teach RSE through other subject areas e.g. Science, PE and RE, internet safety.
-Linked with RE, children learn about rituals and traditions associated with birth, marriage and death and talk about the emotions involved.
+We carry out the main RSE curriculum in PSHE lessons.
+However, we also teach RSE through other subject areas e.g. Science, PE and RE, where we feel that they contribute significantly to a child's knowledge and understanding of his or her own body, and how it is changing and developing.
+Linked with RE, children reflect on family relationships, different family groups and friendship.
+They learn about rituals and traditions associated with birth, marriage and death and talk about the emotions involved.
 Linked with PE, children learn about healthy lifestyles and the importance of exercise.